Triality with Zometool

 Zome Projections of the 16-Cell

-of the vertices and edges of a 16-cell.
-Notice that each of these models is constructed from 8 balls, 6 R1 struts, 6 R2 struts, 6 Y2 struts, and 6 B2 struts, and that the construction of each differs only slightly from the others.
-Each model has two B2 equilateral triangles, each of which uses three balls.
-For each model, the two remaining balls lie on an axis of trihedral symmetry.
-For each model, there is a unique strut type from {R1,R2,Y2} which does not emanate from this trihedral axis.
-Truncating the 16-cell to its edge midpoints yields the 24-cell, an arrangement of 24 regular octahedra in 4-dimensional space.
-The remarkable fact here is that truncating any one of these three models yields the same Zome model of the 24-cell.
+Notice that each of these models is uses 8 connectors, 6 R1 struts, 6 R2 struts, 6 Y2 struts, and 6 B2 struts.
+Each model has two B2 equilateral triangles, each of which uses three connectors.
+For each model, the two remaining connectors lie on an axis of trihedral symmetry.
+For each model, there is a unique strut type among {R1,R2,Y2} which does not emanate from this trihedral axis.
+We therefore have a sort of triality, provided we ignore the distinction between yellow and red struts.

 Zome Projection of the 24-Cell